black-shadows/Virtual-Assistant-Using-Google-API-In-Python/README.md

 7. It can search games you want to play.
 8. It can scrap text from Wikipedia and read the text for you.
 9. It can tell you a joke.
-10.It can search any query on google search engine.
+10. It can search any query on google search engine.